 While building and maintaining an email list involves some effort, the reward is a direct line of communication with both existing clients and new prospects.
 You can take things a step further with audience segmentation, which allows you to connect more effectively with specific groups of individuals.

 With more and more companies discovering the sheer power of gamification in their marketing strategy, now is the time to get on board.
-If you’re unsure, you can find out more about whether branded games are right for you.
+If you’re unsure, you can find out more about the great

 Organic social media